Be Kind! We are a family and the best pole vaulter is only as good as the worst pole vaulter. Praise and bring each other up as a team!

 - High jumping boy and highest jumping girl get a “Knight”.

-- Pin for members for each year an athletes has been with the club.
+- Pin for members for each year an athlete has been with the club.

 - “V” Medal to all Vaulter Club athletes that have participates through at least one season.
 Spring, Summer or Fall.